actionquake/aq2-tng/Espionage.md

 * **esp_enhancedslippers** [0/1] - to remove limping from leg damage (falling and shooting), and 50% damage reduction when falling long distances.
 This used to be called `e_enhancedSlippers` from the original ETE, but was renamed to keep in with the naming convention of Espionage options
 * **esp_atl** [0/1] - default `0`, this forces ATL mode if `1`, even if the scenario loaded for the map is for ETV mode.
 Has no effect on any map that is specifically setup for ATL mode or maps that load safe defaults, which are always ATL mode.
 * **esp_matchmode** [0/1] - toggles setting hard-coded defaults if matchmode is enabled, as posted below:
+* **ETV-Specific Cvars**:
+  * **esp_etv_halftime** [0/1] - Sets halftime rule of swapping teams in an ETV scenario after half of the roundlimit has passed.
+A `roundlimit` of `0` automatically disables halftime.
+  * **esp_showtarget** [0/1] - GHUD setting, enabling this will show a marker over your escort target, where the leader needs to reach to win the round
+    * 0 disables the indicator pointing at your escort target location
+    * 1 enables the indicator to assist your team in escorting your leader

 ```
 * Normal Slippers